Rent control: On low income renters

-In a 2013 analysis of the body of economic research on rent control by Peter Tatian at the Urban Institute, he stated that "The conclusion seems to be that rent stabilization doesn't do a good job of protecting its intended beneficiaries—poor or vulnerable renters—because the targeting of the benefits is very haphazard.", and concluded that: "Given the current research, there seems to be little one can say in favor of rent control."
+In a 2013 analysis of the body of economic research on rent control by Peter Tatian at the Urban Institute, he stated that "The conclusion seems to be that rent stabilization doesn't do a good job of protecting its intended beneficiaries—poor or vulnerable renters—because the targeting of the benefits is very haphazard", and concluded that: "Given the current research, there seems to be little one can say in favor of rent control."

-A 2016 study by NYU's Furman Center takes a more positive view on rent regulation, especially as a tool to slow gentrification: "Although rent regulation is ill-targeted if viewed as a purely redistributional program," write the three authors of the study, "as a program to promote longer-term lower rent tenancies for the tenants who benefit from it, even in hot rental markets, it seems to succeed."
+A 2016 study by NYU's Furman Center takes a more positive view on rent regulation, especially as a tool to slow gentrification: "Although rent regulation is ill-targeted if viewed as a purely redistributional program, as a program to promote longer-term lower rent tenancies for the tenants who benefit from it, even in hot rental markets, it seems to succeed."

 A 2021 Columbia Business School study found that there are benefits to rent regulation, arguing that "the housing stability they provide disproportionately benefits low-income households.
 These insurance benefits trade off against the aggregate and spatial distortions in housing and labor markets that accompany such policies."

 Alternatives

+The government can prevent rent inflation with fiscal policy and regulatory changes to increase housing supply or reduce demand.

 To address the challenges lower-income individuals and families face in securing affordable housing, research points to more effective interventions.
 According to a research review by Lisa Sturtevant, key strategies include increasing federal housing vouchers and expanding the Low-Income Housing Tax Credit (LIHTC) program, both of which are seen as more promising for creating affordable housing options.

-The Reason Foundation identifies, next to housing vouchers, less restrictive zoning and building regulations as a key alternative to improve housing affordability.
+The libertarian think tank Reason Foundation identifies, next to housing vouchers, less restrictive zoning and building regulations as a key alternative to improve housing affordability.
 They argue that these regulations inflate development costs, thus limiting the availability of affordable rental units.
 Reducing these regulatory burdens and simplifying approval procedures will encourage new construction and expand the housing supply.